samecutler/samecutler.github.io/content/publication/furtak-2023/index.md

   (Furtak et al. 2023), allowing an unprecedented detailed look into this enigmatic population.
 Here we present deep spectroscopic JWST/NIRSpec observations of this object, Abell2744-QSO1.
-The spectroscopy confirms that the three images are of the same object, and that it is a highly reddened ($A_V∼3$) broad emission-line Active Galactic Nucleus (AGN) at a redshift of $z_mathrmspec=7.0451±0.0005$.
-From the width of H$β$ ($mathrmFWHM=2800±250,fracmathrmkmmathrms$) we derive a black hole mass of $M_mathrmBH=3_-1^+2times10^7,mathrmM_ødot$.
+The spectroscopy confirms that the three images are of the same object, and that it is a highly reddened (A_V∼3) broad emission-line Active Galactic Nucleus (AGN) at a redshift of z_spec=7.0451±0.0005.
+From the width of Hβ (FWHM=2800±250 km/s) we derive a black hole mass of M_BH=3_-1^+2×10^7 M_⊙.
 We infer a very high ratio of black hole to galaxy mass of at least 3% and possibly as high as 100%, an order of magnitude or more than is seen in local galaxies.
-The lack of strong metal lines in the spectrum together with the high bolometric luminosity ($L _mathrmbol=(1.1±0.3)times10^45,fracmathrmergm athrms$) suggest that we are seeing the black hole in a phase of rapid growth, accreting at 30% of the Eddington limit.
-Based on early JWST imaging studies we estimate that such heavily reddened, low-mass black holes can be $∼100$ times more common than UV-selected ones at this epoch.
-The rapid growth and high black hole to galaxy mass ratio of A2744-QSO1 suggests that it may represent the missing link between black hole seeds (Inayoshi et al. 2020; Greene et al. 2020; Volonteri 2021) and the first luminous quasars (Fan et al. 2023).
+The lack of strong metal lines in the spectrum together with the high bolometric luminosity (L_bol=(1.1±0.3)×10^45 erg/ athrms) suggest that we are seeing the black hole in a phase of rapid growth, accreting at 30% of the Eddington limit.
+Based on early JWST imaging studies we estimate that such heavily reddened, low-mass black holes can be ∼100 times more common than UV-selected ones at this epoch.
+The rapid growth and high black hole to galaxy mass ratio of A2744-QSO1 suggests that it may represent the missing link between black hole seeds (Inayoshi et al. 2020; Greene et al. 2020;
+  Volonteri 2021) and the first luminous quasars (Fan et al. 2023).
 publication: '*arXiv e-prints*'
 doi: 10.48550/arXiv.2308.05735
 links: